 This stands for percutaneous coronary intervention (PCI), a broad term for any procedure that intends to treat an intracoronary lesion (plaque, thrombus, blockage) with catheters.
 It always involves coronary catheterization which also includes balloon angioplasty with or without intracoronary stent placement, or laser, or a cutting balloon (atherectomy).
 This interventional procedure is often performed during an acute myocardial infarction or performed electively when the presence of severe coronary blockages need to be treated.
-PCI may also include intracoronary thrombolysis which involves injecting clot-busting medicine directly into the coronary artery.
+PCI may also include intracoronary artery.
 An unsuccessful PTCA or stent procedure in the past should be recorded as YES for history of PCI.